jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

-I wish the summary was original.
+I wish this summary was original.
 It's actually a sequel.

 Years ago, our ancestors had to evolve from the Medieval Age.
-So, they had to leave the Catholic or Protestant philosophy of the Medieval Age behind; mainly the story that God made kings and queens to rule countries.
+They had to leave the Catholic and Protestant political philosophy, mainly the story that God wanted kings and queens to rule countries, behind.
 If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was this.
-Overturning this bullshit was what the philosophers who invented Conservatism and Progressivism did when they detached politics from theology so humanity could climb the ladder to the Industrial Age.
+By detaching politics from theology, the orignal Conservative and Progressive philosophers allowed humanity to climb the ladder to the Industrial Age.

-They did it, although past philosophers didn't know about evolution so their theories were incomplete.
-Regardless, they achieved so much religious tolerance that people in the Industrial Age could mix and match whatever religion they felt was best for them.
+While they succeeded, the past philosophers didn't know about evolution.
+So their theories were incomplete.
+Regardless, they achieved religious toleration and allowed Industrial Age to mix and match whatever religion they felt best.
 After that, church and state were separated, and Catholics and Protestants worked together to build the Industrial Age.

-This summary does the same for ideology and economy.
-Conservatives and Progressives will work together peacefully, once they start building an Interner Age society with the ideological tolerance via mixed-ideological politics and Techvolution.
-Since we know about evolution, our upgrade should be straightforward.
+This summary does the same for ideology.
+Conservatives and Progressives will work together peacefully, once they start building an Interner Age society with ideological tolerance gotten via Techvolution and its mixed-ideological politics.
+Since we know about evolution, our (and future) upgrades should be more straightforward.
 And it's not a moment too soon.
 Because the last time we upgraded to a new age, it took many years of horrible warfare to for Catholics and Protestants to leave the past behind.
 Which tells you where the Left and Right are headed.

 <span v-if="rdegg" class="footnote"> F the mixture of failure and fortune. 🔻💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"></span>